Chris-Krol/Movie_Database/README.md

 # Movie_Database
-Movie Database for a school project
+Movie Database for a school project for COMP 2406